11/4-colorability of subcubic triangle-free graphs: Connectivity and nailed vertices

 We now start our work on restricting the structure of minimum counterexamples.
 Since a minimum counterexample is critical, it is connected.
 In fact, it is straightforward to argue it is $2$-connected, as we see next.

-\begin{lemma} Let $G$ be a critical e-graph.
-For every clique $K$ in $G$ (of size one or two) in $G$, the graph $G-K$ is connected.
+\begin{lemma} Let $G$ be a critical subcubic e-graph.
+For every clique $K$ in $G$ in $G$, the graph $G-K$ is connected.
 Consequently, $G$ is $2$-connected and if $|V(G)|>2$, then it has minimum degree at least two. \end{lemma} \begin{proof} If $G-K$ is not connected, then let $G_1$ and $G_2$ be proper induced sub-e-graphs of $G$ intersecting in $K$.
 By the criticality of $G$, both $G_1$ and $G_2$ have an $11/4$-coloring, and by applying a suitable measure-preserving bijection on the $11/4$-coloring of $G_2$, we can assume that the two $11/4$-colorings assign the same color sets to vertices of $K$.
 This gives an $11/4$-coloring of $G$, which is a contradiction. \end{proof}